12jihan/neuralnotes/README.md

-# Neural Notes 🧠
+# Neural Notes

-**⚠️ ALPHA VERSION - This application is in early development and may contain bugs or incomplete features.**
+**ALPHA VERSION - This application is in early development and may contain bugs or incomplete features.**

 A powerful note-taking application, built with Angular.
 Features a modern three-panel layout with advanced markdown support, folder organization, tagging system, and AI assistance for optimal productivity.

-## ✨ Features
+##Features

 ### Core Note-Taking
 - **Live Markdown Editing**: Real-time markdown rendering with syntax highlighting